akulakov/resumes/resume.md

 * Built two photo contest sites with administration / review portals for ExxonMobil.

-* Imlemented a small CMS site.
+* Implemented a small CMS site.

 * Implemented a new version of a promotion / redemption site for Nokia.